COSIMA/cosima-recipes/docs/contributing.rst

 * Does the PR have a concise description of the proposed changes?
 If not, request it.
 * Have a look at the proposed changes.
 Do they make sense?
 * Is the proposed code clean and clear?
 * Are the proposed changes documented or commented?
 Methods should come with docstrings.
 But also documentation in the form of Markdown surrounding code is very appreciated.
+Code should be as generalisable as possible.
 We prefer documentation and code with variables and method names that are verbose and read like English.
-As an example, we prefer the second of these two snippets:
+For example, the code below:

 .. code-block:: python

     def znl_mean(ar):
         return ar.mean('xt_ocean')

+has a few issues.
+First, the names don't read English.
+The method does not have any documentation nor is self-explanatory.
+Further, the method assumes that ``xt_ocean`` is a coordinate of the data array.

+A much better version, free from all the cons mentioned above, is:

 .. code-block:: python